Prevalence of Bowel Incontinence

 What is Incontinence?

 “Incontinence” is the word used to describe loss of control over when and where we go to the bathroom.
-Bowel incontinence occurs when the loss of control of gas, liquid stool, or solid stool is enough to cause discomfort or distress.
+It is also called accidental bowel leakage, or ABL.
+Bowel incontinence occurs when the accidental loss of control of gas, liquid stool, or solid stool is enough to cause discomfort or distress.
 Incontinence is a sign that something is wrong – some part of the bowel control system is not working as it should.

-If you experience bowel incontinence, here are two important things to know:
+If you experience bowel incontinence, or ABL, here are two important things to know: